Recently, I’ve come across a lot of questions in forums about the safety of running water bowls (aka cat fountains).

 The Truth About Cat Fountains

+Cat fountains are fantastic.
 In fact, I would say they’re one of the best inventions for cats since the litter box.

 Many people have switched to cat fountains because a lot of cats actually won’t drink from bowls, or they drink very little.
 File it under more ways that cats are demanding.

-LOL Seriously, though, there are some cats that almost refuse to drink from water bowls.
+Seriously, though, there are some cats that almost refuse to drink from water bowls.
 That’s because cats have a natural instinct to drink from running water sources.

 In the wild, running water is more likely to be fresh and safe.
 When I worked at the vet, we had an office cat that would only drink from a running faucet.

 We finally got a cat fountain, and we no longer had to keep the sink on a constant drip.

-But there are some things to bear in mind when getting one of these fountains.
+Let us reassure everyone now: cat fountains are totally safe.
+But there are some things to keep in mind when getting one of these fountains.

-These fountains are safe, but they require some routine, minor maintenance – mainly cleaning.
+These fountains are safe, but they require some routine, minor maintenance, mainly cleaning.

 Like any other water bowl, these fountains need to be regularly cleaned to keep the water fresh and free of bacteria.